How much fun is the Sunday New York Times?

 Did you ever notice that men are rarely attributed with having “beautiful eyes”?
 Of course not.
 Our eyes are always “piercing” or “deep set and foreboding”.
-Wish I had beautiful blue eyes; I really do.
+Wish I had beautiful blue eyes.
+Really .

 Apparently, Flannery O'Connor drank Coca-Cola mixed with coffee, and as a child dressed her chickens in outfits she sewed for them herself.
 She even taught one of her ducks to walk backwards.
 I’ve spent most of my life lining up my chickens in a row.
 No. Wait a sec, that’s my ducks.
 My family’s chickens came already dressed from Karl Lutz’s butcher shop on Broad Street in Bloomfield, New Jersey, and they rarely stood up in a row.

-Anyway, the poor woman had Lupus and apparently suffered from it quite badly.
+Anyway, the poor woman suffered quite badly from Lupus.
 Looked that up in Wikipedia and it sounds pretty awful.

-Also, she was a Catholic who thought that Protestant theological writers were more logical than Catholic theologians, and she was “a connoisseur of racist jokes.”
-Oh, well, can’t win ‘em all.
+Also, she was a Catholic who thought that Protestant theologians were more logical than Catholic theologians, and she was “a connoisseur of racist jokes.”
+Oh, well, I'm sure that she didn't intend them to be mean.
+Sure she didn't.
 She also liked someone named Teilhard de Chardin, whoever that was.
 She answered letters from anyone who wrote to her.
 Probably the reason her autograph is very reasonably priced on today’s autograph market.

 Ms. O’Connor apparently had mixed feelings about her mother.
 She based several characters on her mom, and then killed them off in unpleasant ways.
-Alfred Hitchcock could have worked pretty well with that theme , don’t you think?
+Alfred Hitchcock could have worked pretty well with that theme.

-Anyway, Flannery O'Connor doesn’t sound very cool, but she really does sound interesting, and that’s not bad.
+Anyway, Flannery O'Connor doesn’t sound very cool, but she really does sound interesting, and that’s pretty cool.
 Now that I can discuss her so well, thanks to the Sunday Times, I just might go and get something of hers to read.
-You never know, it might be good.
+Could be good.

 See why I like The Sunday New York Times?

-For more information: Flannery O'Connor, Noosphere, Omega Point, Pierre Teilhard de Chardin, Robert Fitzgerald, Sally Fitzgerald, Vladimir Vernadsky
+For more information: Wikipedia: Flannery O'Connor Flannery O'Connor Biography Review Noosphere Omega Point Pierre Teilhard de Chardin Robert Fitzgerald Sally Fitzgerald Vladimir Vernadsky